jgorset/starred/README.md

 Johannes Gorset made this.
 You should [tweet me](http://twitter.com/jgorset) if you can't get it to work.
 In fact, you should tweet me anyway.

-## I love Hyper

-I work at [Hyper](http://hyper.no) with a bunch of awesome folks who are all every bit as passionate about making things as I am.
-If you're using this application, we probably want to hire you.